wjzhengsh/blockchain/howto/paying_mode.md

 ### Known limitation
 {: #paying-mode-let-other-pay-limitation}

-After adding the payer's {{site.data.keyword.cloud_notm}} account as billing manager to other members account and other members purchase any other services by using their account, the payer need to cover those fees too.
+After adding the payer's {{site.data.keyword.cloud_notm}} account as billing manager to other members account and other members purchase any other services by using their account, the payer needs to cover those fees too.
 All members might sign an agreement with trust that they will not create any unauthorized services in their accounts to cause extra cost to the payer's account.

 ## Transferring billings to other members